-Conclusions
+6 Conclusions

 We have sought to demonstrate the epistemic nature of the PADI design process.
 That is, we have attempted to lay out how it is that PADI generates new knowledge for the assessment designer that uses it.
 After a thorough examination of the theoretical intent of PADI and early practical usage of the system, we have determined several channels of knowledge creation.
 First and foremost, are the principles of evidence-centered design.
 Users of the PADI system reap immediate benefits from research in this area, as the principles are "wired in" to the PADI Object Model schema.
 Because of this, designers cannot help but generate assessment designs with coherent evidentiary reasoning backing them.
+The linkages among the task model, evidence model, and student model are clearly explicated by the Object Model in such a way as to provide a "map" to completeness for designs in progress.

-Second, in conversation with the various design teams, we have discovered that the standardized terminology for assessment components established by PADI is extremely valuable, as design team membership tends to be highly diverse, drawing experts from a variety of domains, each with a different cultural understanding of assessment.
+In conversation with the various design teams, we have discovered that the standardized terminology for assessment components established by PADI is extremely valuable, as design team membership tends to be highly diverse, drawing experts from a variety of domains, each with a different cultural understanding of assessment.
 The alignment of terms and of conceptual understanding of conceptual components allows teams to work together and reap the benefits of their diverse skills and expertise.